Ukraine in the Junior Eurovision Song Contest 2024: Format

 The selection of the competing entries for the national final took place over three stages.
 In the first stage, artists could apply for the competition through an online submission form.
 For the second year in a row, Svitlana Tarabarova was the music producer of the event, who was in charge of reviewing the received submissions and selecting a longlist of 15 participants, announced on 24 July 2024.
-In the second stage, longlisted artists were assessed by a three-member expert council consisting of Michelle Andrade, Tayanna and Yevhen Khmara alongside competition producers Tarabarova, Yevhen Kot and Yevhen Triplov at an event labeled as the "star school", which took place at the Recording House of Radio Ukraine in Kyiv in late July 2024, with ten acts, announced on 2 September 2024, proceeding to the top ten stage of the competition, and eventually six acts, announced on 8 September, directly qualifying for the final.
-The third stage consisted of Tarabarova and Triplov – the head songwriters of the competition – writing and assigning six original songs for the finalists; no original song submitted by a competing artist made the final.
+In the second stage, longlisted artists were assessed by a three-member expert council consisting of Michelle Andrade, Tayanna and Yevhen Khmara alongside competition producers Tarabarova, Yevhen Kot and Yevhen Triplov at an event labeled as the "star school", which took place at the Recording House of Radio Ukraine in Kyiv in late July 2024, with ten acts, announced on 2 September 2024, proceeding further in the competition, and eventually six acts, announced on 8 September, qualifying for the final.
+The third stage consisted of Suspilne assigning specially-made songs written by Tarabarova and Triplov – the head songwriters of the competition; no original song submitted by a competing artist made the final.

+The "star school" and finalist selection process were documented in the show Shchodennyky Dytiachoho Yevrobachennia ("Junior Eurovision diaries"), consisting of six broadcasts hosted by Miroshnychenko and Tulieva and aired weekly on Suspilne Kultura between 16 August and 22 September 2024.
 The six selected artists took part in a final on 22 September 2024, where the winner was determined by a 50/50 combination of jury and public votes – the latter being cast through the Diia application over two phases of voting and taking precedence in the event of a tie.
-The preparation for the final, including the "star school" and finalist selection process, was documented in the show Shchodennyky Dytiachoho Yevrobachennia ("Junior Eurovision Diaries"), consisting of six broadcasts hosted by Miroshnychenko and Tulieva and aired weekly on Suspilne Kultura between 16 August and 22 September 2024.